-Refer to Notes 4(d) and 7 to the consolidated financial Our procedures in relation to management's valuation of statements investment properties included:
+Refer to Notes 4(d) and 7 to the consolidated financial Our procedures in relation to management's valuation of statements

 The Group's investment properties are stated at fair (i) value.
-As at 31 December 2022, the Group's investment properties amounted to RMB80.7 billion, which represents 35% of the Group's total assets, and the fair value losses on investment properties for the year ended 31 December 2022 amounted to RMB87.8 million.
+As at 31 December 2023, the Group's investment properties amounted to RMB78.9 billion, which represents 37% of the Group's total assets, and the fair value losses on investment properties for the year ended 31 December 2023 amounted to RMB1,709.4 million.

-Independent external valuations were obtained for certain of the Group's investment properties (including completed and under construction) in order to support management's estimates.
-The valuations of investment (ii) properties are dependent on certain key estimates and assumptions that require significant management judgement, including term yields and reversionary yields, (iii) fair market rents and fair market prices.
+Independent external valuations were obtained for certain of the Group's investment properties (including completed and under construction) in order to support (ii) management's estimates.
+The valuations of investment properties are dependent on certain key estimates and assumptions that require significant management (iii) judgement, including term yields and reversionary yields, fair market rents and fair market prices.
 The valuations of investment properties under construction are also dependent upon the estimated costs to complete.

-We paid significant attention to this area due to the material balance and fair value losses of investment properties to the Group's consolidated financial statements and the estimation of the valuations of investment properties are subject to high degree of estimation uncertainty.
+We paid significant attention to this area due to the material balance and fair value loss of investment properties to the Group's consolidated financial statements and the estimation of the valuations of investment properties subject to high degree of estimation uncertainty.
 The inherent risk in relation to this area is considered significant due to critical judgement involved in determining the critical estimates and assumptions used in the valuations.